rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 You can even target your usage of IDOM in your production-grade applications with IDOM's Javascript [React client library](https://github.com/idom-team/idom-client-react){target=\_blank}.
-Just install it in your front-end app and connect a back-end websocket that's serving up IDOM models.
-IDOM's own
-[documentation](https://idom-docs.herokuapp.com/docs/index.html){target=\_blank} acts as
-a prime example for this targeted usage - most of the page is static HTML, but embedded in it are interactive examples that feature live views being served from a web socket:
+Just install it in your front-end app and connect to a back-end websocket that's serving up IDOM models.
+IDOM's own [documentation](https://idom-docs.herokuapp.com/docs/index.html){target=\_blank} acts as a prime example for this targeted usage - most of the page is static HTML, but embedded in it are interactive examples that feature live views being served from a web socket: